 Hawaiian Community Assets, Inc. (HCA) is a HUD-approved housing counseling agency with a mission to build the capacity of low- and moderate-income communities to achieve and sustain economic self-sufficiency, with a particular focus on the native Hawaiian community.
-HCA provides housing and financial group workshops and individualized counseling across the state of Hawaii through our offices located in Hilo and Kona on Hawaii Island, Honolulu and Kapolei on Oahu and Anahola on Kauai.
+HCA provides housing and financial group workshops and individualized counseling across the state of Hawaii through our offices located in Hilo and Kona on Hawaiʻi Island, Honolulu and Kapolei on Oahu and Anahola on Kauai.
 HCA’s certified staff work with individuals and families to assess their financial situation, set goals and develop action plans around budgeting, saving, building/repairing credit, housing affordability, preparing for homeownership and saving their homes from foreclosure or lease cancellation.
-HCA compliments our programs and services with match savings products, individual development accounts and micro-loans.
+HCA compliments our programs and services with match savings products, individual development accounts, and micro-loans.

-Position Availability: 4 Full-time Community Service Assistant (Mon-Fri 8a-5p, some nights and weekends) & 8 Quarter-time Financial Trainer (Schedule varies, flexibility required, mostly nights and weekends) positions are available in Honolulu, Hilo and Anahola.
+Position Availability: 4 Full-time Community Service Assistant (Mon-Fri 8a-5p, some nights and weekends) & 8 Quarter-time Financial Trainer (Schedule varies, flexibility required, mostly nights and weekends) positions are available in Honolulu, Hilo, and Anahola.

-Training: All AmeriCorps State Members undergo a minimum 24 hours of training within the first 30 days of service and an additional 16 hours throughout the course of their service.
-Training opportunities vary based on placement site.
+Training: All AmeriCorps State Members undergo a minimum of 24 hours of training within the first 30 days of service and an additional 16 hours throughout the course of their service.
+Training opportunities vary based on the placement site.

-Duties Include: Conduct outreach activities, facilitate 4 hour financial education workshops, assist in 4-8 hour homebuyer education workshops, conduct workshop evaluation and data analysis activities and provide client case management services to individuals and families accessing HCA services.
+Duties Include: Conduct outreach activities, facilitate 4-hour financial education workshops, assist in 4-8 hour homebuyer education workshops, conduct workshop evaluation and data analysis activities and provide client case management services to individuals and families accessing HCA services.

 Desired qualifications for Members: 18 years or older, strong written and oral communication skills, eager to learn and comfortable with public speaking are required.
-Valid drivers license and access to an insured vehicle is recommended.
+Valid drivers license and access to an insured vehicle are recommended.
 Inter-island travel for HCA related tasks may become available, the ability to rent a vehicle is required to travel.
 Knowledge of traditional native Hawaiian culture and practices is preferred.